CyberLeveling/ezscrap/README.md

-oday, we're dissecting a Go script that exemplifies this versatility, weaving through file manipulation, network operations, and data extraction with ease.

 Core Functionalities:

 File Duplication and Modification: At its core, the script starts by duplicating content from an input file to an output file, line by line, effectively doubling the content.
 It then reads this output, identifies unique lines, and modifies them by prefixing URLs with "http://" or "https://", depending on their existing content, storing the results in a new file.